-- For Sale: After walking through a scenic covered bridge, you may want start at the “General Store,” complete with trendy wooden signs, decorative Indian corn, mums in a variety of colors, and old-fashioned candy for sale.
+- For Sale: After walking through a scenic covered bridge, you may want to start at the “General Store,” complete with trendy wooden signs, decorative Indian corn, mums in a variety of colors, and old-fashioned candy for sale.

-- Pumpkins: Unlike some, this pumpkin patch actually has a pick-able pumpkins in a variety of sizes and colors (white, tiny, and “camo” green)!
+- Pumpkins: Unlike some, this pumpkin patch actually has a pick-able pumpkin in a variety of sizes and colors (white, tiny, and “camo” green)!
 If you plan to look on the vine, ask upon entering where to find the variety for which you are looking.
 Pumpkin prices are very affordable.
 Many good carving pumpkins were in the $5 range.